AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/checklist.md

    -  Set all necessary redirects, especially if you are migrating from an existing site

-   -  Set the zone’s root resource record to address the hostname
+   -  Set the zone's root resource record to address the hostname

    -  Lower the value for the Time-to-Live (TTL) to refresh DNS information to point customers to the correct Production store

       We recommend a significantly lower TTL value when switching the DNS record.
 This value tells the DNS how long to cache the DNS record.
 When shortened, it refreshes the DNS faster.
-For example, you can change the TTL value from 3 days to 10 minutes when you are updating your site.
+For example, you can change the TTL value from three days to 10 minutes when you are updating your site.
 Be advised that shortening the TTL value adds load to the  DNS infrastructure.
-You should restore the previous higher value after site launch.
+Restore the previous, higher value after site launch.

 1. Add CNAME records to point the top-level domains and subdomains for your Production environment to the Fastly service `prod.magentocloud.map.fastly.net`, for example: